-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.11.0 2 Accessibility Strategy Q4 22/23: Education staff will work with Place colleagues to update the Accessibility Strategy for session 23/24 Q3 22/23: Work progresses through the building audit programme Q2 22/23: Education working with Property colleagues to refresh building data including information on building accessibility.
-Once work is complete, a work stream will be progressed to ensure Council compliance.
-Chief Officer Place; Chief Operating Officer Education; Senior Manager Property and Facilities Management 31 Oct 2023 31-Mar-2023 SRP.RA.11.0 5 Antisocial Behaviour Policy Q3 22/23: Work continues Chief Officer Place 31-Mar-2023 SRP.RA.11.0 6 Strategic Plan 2023 - 2027 Q3 22/23: Development of Strategic Plan and MTFS for next term of Council being progressed to support decisions about what services, beyond those which are statutory can be provided.
-This facilitates setting of the 2023/24 budget in February 2023 Chief Executive; Chief Finance Officer 31-Mar-2023 SRP.RR.11.0 1 Parental Engagement Strategy Q4 22/23 - Positive engagement continues with Parents and learners.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.11.0 2 Accessibility Strategy Q4 22/23: Education staff will work with Place colleagues to update the Accessibility - 31-Aug 2023 31 Oct 2023

+Q2 22/23: Education working with Property colleagues to refresh building data including information on building accessibility.
+Once work is complete, a work stream will be Education; Senior Manager Property and Facilities Management 31-Mar-2023 SRP.RA.11.0 5 Antisocial Behaviour Policy Q3 22/23: Work continues Chief Officer Place 31-Dec-2023 SRP.RA.11.0 6 Transformation Blueprint 2023 - 2027 Q1 23/24: Transformation Blueprint presented to Council in June 2023 and agreed.
+Transformation Manager appointed - expected start date Q2 2023/24.
+Review of BTB governance complete and closure report produced for BTSG Q2 2023/24.
+Q3 22/23: Development of Strategic Plan and MTFS for next term of Council being progressed to support decisions about what services, beyond those which are statutory can be provided.
+This facilitates setting of the 2023/24 budget in February 2023 Chief Executive; Chief Finance Officer 31-Dec-2023 SRP.RR.11.0 1 Parental Engagement Strategy Q1 23/24: Draft Parental Involvement & Engagement Policy at consultation Q4 22/23 - Positive engagement continues with Parents and learners.
 Q3 22/23: A Parental Engagement strategy and a Parent Council Toolkit have been developed and implemented in October 2022.
 The Parental Learner Liaison Officer continues to engage with parents and learners through Parent Council Chairs, Parent/ learner Conferences as well as hearing their voice through National Discussions and consultations.
 Q2 22/23: Parental Learner Liaison Officer has produced a draft Parental Engagement Strategy looking at examples throughout Scotland and a consultation with all stakeholders is underway.
 Following a review with Parent Council Chairs, a Parental Engagement calendar has been created for next session to support PC Chairs with the information and structure they need.
 The National Parental Involvement & Engagement survey has been rolled out to all Primary, Secondary & Special School parents with data to be evaluated in July.
-Parent Working Groups have been created to support specific interests and Chief Operating Officer Education 31-Oct-2022 the functions of a Parent Council, provide support, signposting and remits.
+Parent Working Groups have been created to support specific interests and priorities - Consultation, Equity, Digital Learning, ASN & DWY/Positive Destinations.
+A Parent Council 'Toolkit' has been created to inform Parents of the functions of a Parent Council, provide support, signposting and remits.
 This will provide a more consistent structure within Midlothian of all Parent Councils and potentially boost numbers.
 Social Media has been created for Parental Engagement and the design of a webpage to add to the Council Website is underway.
 Draft plans for our first Parent Conference in Q1 of next session is underway.
 The same is to be said for a Pupil Conference.
-The PLLO is now an active member in the SEIC Young Persons Involvement Group and regularly meets the Education Scotland's Attainment Advisor. --
+The PLLO is now an active member in the SEIC Young Persons Involvement Group and regularly meets the Education Scotland's Attainment Advisor.
+Chief Operating Officer Education 31-Oct-23